The Fear Of Screwing Up Our Kids As FIRE Parents

 Going Back To Work May Be The Best Solution For FIRE Parents

 Upon introspection, I've come to realize that intentionally depleting my passive income in the latter half of 2023 served as a powerful motivator for reentering the workforce.
-Although there's already a void to address when both kids are in school full-time, having a deficit in passive income forces me back into work, presenting a tangible demonstration of my work ethic.
+I didn't want to go back to work, but I forced myself to in order to demonstrate work ethic to my kids.

-My aim is to set an example for my children by showcasing the value of hard work.
-I hope that witnessing my dedication to work will inspire them to approach their studies with equal diligence and not take opportunities for granted.
+I hope that witnessing me getting on calls and producing something will inspire them to approach their studies with equal diligence and not take opportunities for granted.

-Maybe Screwing Up Our Kids Is An Inevitability
+Maybe We Don't Need To Fear Screwing Up Our Kids Too Much

-Now that I've been a father of two kids for seven years, perhaps the fear of spoiling our kids is overblown.
+Now that I've been a father of two kids for almost eights years, perhaps the fear of spoiling our kids is overblown.
 The more we spend time demonstrating our work ethic and teaching them the importance of hard work and saving, the less likely they will be spoiled.

 By the time our adult kids turn 40, they will most certainly be set in their ways.